-The increasing in sliding distance leads to increase the specific wear rate of polyamide 66 and their composites.
-As shown above the addition of (1% CNT or 30% CF) leads to a great enhancement in wear resistance by (107% and 144%) respectively under longest sliding distance (4 km), this enhancement was due to the strong bonding between the matrix and the reinforcement material which will be generated a transfer films between the specimen and the disc worked to prevent the polyamide 66 composites from the hard metal asperities.
+The increase in the sliding distance leads to an increase in the specific wear rate of polyamide 66 and their composites.
+As shown in Figure 4, the addition of (1% CNT or 30% CF) leads to a great enhancement in wear resistance by (107% and 144%) respectively under longest sliding distance (4 km).
+This enhancement was due to the strong bonding between the matrix and the reinforcement material which generated a transfer films between the specimen and the disc worked to prevent the polyamide 66 composites from the hard metal asperities.

-3.2.3.
-Thermal effect
+3.2.3 Thermal Effect